Donegal International Rally: 2019

 The Rally continued to be a counting round of the FIA Celtic Rally Trophy since 2016.
 The event attracted a lot of international attention, including Ken Block who showcased his Ford Escort Cosworth.
-Ken crashed out at SS2 on the first day, but was back the second day under rally 2 rule.
+Ken crashed out at Special Stage 2 on the first day, but was back the second day under rally 2 rule.

-Due to high traffic and spectator volumes, SS7 on the first day had to be cancelled as a safety measure.
+Due to high traffic and spectator volumes, Special Stage 7 on the first day had to be cancelled as a safety measure.
 On the third day of the rally, 23 June at approximately 12:30 pm, three-time and defending champion Manus Kelly crashed during a stage on the Fanad Head loop.
 His Hyundai i20 R5 went through a hedge into a field and was extensively damaged.
 Gardaí (police) confirmed that Kelly had died in the incident.
 His injured co-driver Donall Barrett was taken to hospital and the remaining stages of the rally were cancelled.
 A 41-year-old father of five and a prominent local businessman, Kelly had been elected to Donegal County Council less than a month before his death.
 Numerous politicians and representatives of the Irish motorsport community expressed sympathy to his family and paid tribute to the late champion, with Taoiseach Leo Varadkar calling him a "phenomenal motorsportsman."
 At his funeral, 2014 champion Declan Boyle drove Kelly's Subaru Impreza S12B WRC before the funeral cortège, with Kelly's son in the passenger seat.
 Following the funeral mass, Kelly's brothers and friends carried his coffin across the Donegal International Rally ramp.